FreshService Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from FreshService, you must add a SAML resource in AuthPoint.
-You must also assign an access policy for the FreshService resource to the user group(s) that must authenticate to log in.
+You must also create an authentication policy for the FreshService resource to determine which users can authenticate and log in to FreshService and which authentication methods they can use (Push, QR code, and OTP).

 Add a FreshService Resource in AuthPoint